oat-sa/tao-dependency-resolver/doc/dependency-resolver.md

 Resolves the inclusion tree from information in both `manifests.php` and `composer.json`.

 ## Problematics

 - Tao extensions inclusion currently relies on both:
-    - `manifest.php` for inclusion of other OAT extensions,
+    - `manifest.php` for inclusion of other OAT extensions
-    - `composer.json` for external libraries.
+    - `composer.json` for external libraries
 - Some repositories additionally include OAT libraries or extensions in `composer.json`.
 - Some repositories include transitive dependencies in the root `composer.json` or `manifest.php`, which could potentially lead to version conflicts.
 - `manifest.php` are written in...
 PHP, more difficult to parse than JSON, especially when including class names.